adrienduque/IQ_circuit_solver/README.md

   <br>
   <br>

 This is my first big and "official" project not only in C, but in general.
 I'm pretty much self-taught and learned a lot through the making of this project.
 I'm open to upgrade suggestions on the actual code, and especially on the whole presentation/convention side of things, as I feel I'm missing on.
+I'm not a native English speaker as well, so let me know if you spot any mistake.

+So if you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".

 ### Screenshots